>

 (BILL C-56)

-This second new round of amendments to the Competition Act, which is intended to strengthen the ability of the Competition Bureau and private parties to enforce Canadian competition law and enhance competition generally in Canada, includes fundamental changes to Canadian competition law not seen since the last major amendments in 2009.
+This second new round of amendments to the Competition Act, intended to strengthen the ability of the Competition Bureau and private parties to enforce Canadian competition law and enhance competition generally in Canada, included fundamental changes to Canadian competition law not seen since the last major amendments to Canada’s competition laws in 2009.

-In general, the amendments to the Competition Act under Bill C-56 include new broad powers for the Competition Bureau to conduct market studies, changes to the core substantive test for abuse of dominance under section 79 (creating new two-track tests for abuse of dominance), increased penalties for abuse of dominance, broadening the civil agreements provision (section 90.1) to include agreements between non-competitors (i.e., to also apply to vertical agreements, such as distribution/supply agreements and vertical joint venture agreements) and repealing the efficiencies defences under section 90.1 and also for mergers under section 96.
+In general, the amendments to the Competition Act under Bill C-56 included new broader powers for the federal Competition Bureau to conduct market studies, changes to the core substantive test for civil abuse of dominance under section 79 (creating new two-track tests for abuse of dominance and lowering the burden to establish abuse of dominance), increased penalties for abuse of dominance, broadening the civil agreements provision (section 90.1) to include agreements between non-competitors (i.e., to also apply to vertical agreements, such as distribution/supply agreements and vertical joint venture agreements) and repealing the efficiencies defences under section 90.1 and also for mergers under section 96.

-These amendments, together with those enacted in June 2022 and June 2024 (Bill C-19 and Bill C-59), increase the potential competition law risk for companies, trade and professional associations and other entities, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition laws.
+These Bill C-56 amendments, along with those enacted in June 2022 and June 2024 (Bill C-19 and Bill C-59 – discussed above and below), increased the potential competition law risk for companies, trade and professional associations and other entities, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition law regime.

 For more information about the December 2023 Competition Act amendments, see: Significant Canadian Competition Act Amendments Come Into Force (Bill C-56).
 See also: Competition Bureau, Guide to the December 2023 amendments to the Competition Act.